AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 ### Low/No code Approach:
 #### Part-1
-If you're using Azure Machine Learning Designer then choose one of the following modules on Microsoft Learn and complete it.
+If you're using Azure Machine Learning Designer then choose one of the following Learning Paths on Microsoft Learn and complete it.
 We recommend doing multiple if possible and would give you extra points.

 1. [AI for Manufacturing](https://docs.microsoft.com/en-us/learn/paths/ai-business-school-manufacturing/)
 2. [AI for Retail](https://docs.microsoft.com/en-us/learn/paths/ai-business-school-retail/)